 Another noteworthy change in Canada's labor market has been the growing importance of non-standard or contingent employment (temporary, contract, casual, and seasonal work).
 Since 1997 the monthly LFS has included questions relating to contingent employment.
 One concern about the increased prevalence of non-standard work is its association with lower wages and more limited non-wage benefits.

 As indicated in Figure 6, the wage gap between temporary and permanent work is indeed large—more than 25 percentage points in 2000.
-However, it did narrow somewhat over the 2000–2016 period.
-Most of this narrowing took place prior to the 2008–2009 recession; since then the gap has been fairly stable.
+However, it did narrow substantially (from 17 to 12 percentage points) over the 2000–2021 period.

 Limitations and gaps